The Graduate’s Guide to Nailing That Interview Presentation

 ‘What do my audience want to hear?’

-‘Who are my audience and what are they really like?’
+‘Who are they and what are they really like?’

-The words we use when talking to ourselves in our minds can serve as our greatest champion or they can of course cripple us.
-Everything you say to yourself will determine every aspect of the way you craft and deliver your presentation.
+The words we use when talking to ourselves in our minds can serve as our greatest champion or critic.
+Everything you say to yourself will determine the way you craft and deliver your presentation.

-Instead of repeatedly asking yourself. ‘what if I mess up?’ tell yourself that this is your opportunity to really shine.
-You’ve worked and prepared hard so change your language to something far more positive: ‘I’m really excited about this opportunity’, ‘It will be great’.
+Instead of repeatedly asking yourself, ‘what if I mess up?’, tell yourself that this is your opportunity to really shine.
+Remind yourself that you’ve worked and prepared hard.
+Change your language and make it far more positive: ‘I’m really excited about this opportunity’, ‘It will be great’.

-Most presenters craft their presentation with a clear objective in mind which is of course a great way to start.
-Your objective is simply what you want your audience to do the moment you have finished speaking.
-On its own however, it’s never enough.
+Most presenters craft their presentation with a clear objective in mind, which is of course a great way to start.
 The highly effective presenter sets a very clear intention too.

-In other words, they know that the only way they will achieve their objective is by getting their audience to feel something and so their intention is ‘how I want my audience to feel’.
+In other words, they know that the only way they will achieve their objective is by getting their audience to feel something.
+Be very clear at the outset exactly how you want your audience to feel.

-You can be absolutely certain that as well as assessing the way you communicate and present yourself when under pressure, the one critical ingredient they will be looking for is passion.
+As well as assessing the way you communicate and present yourself when under pressure, they will also be evaluating your passion.

-Non verbal — Practice making eye contact, using your hands to gesture, smiling and using facial expressions to give meaning and power to your words.
+Non verbally — Practice making eye contact, using your hands to gesture, smiling and using facial expressions to give meaning and power to your words.

-Crucially, tell yourself that you are passionate about the topic you are presenting on, the job opportunity and let that passion shine through.
-Don’t restrain it.
+Tell yourself that you are passionate about the topic you are presenting on.
+Express your excitement at the job opportunity and let your passion shine through.

 7. Change the thermostat

-On the run up to your assessment centre and interview regardless of your default setting its often the case that the very thought of presenting can switch your confidence thermostat down to a 3 or even lower.
+On the run up to your interview presentation notice where your confidence thermostat is set.
+The very thought of presenting can switch your confidence thermostat down to a 3 or even lower.

-Imagine what an 8 in confidence looks and feels like.
-It may not be our default setting but we each know exactly what an 8 looks, sounds and feels like when it comes to confidence.
+Imagine what an 8 as a level of confidence looks, sounds and feels like.
+It may not be your natural setting but you know exactly what an 8 looks, sounds and feels like when it comes to confidence.

 To this years hardworking and dedicated graduates we wish you every happiness, harmony and success on the next phase of your journey.